Best Ever Android Apps of 2016

 Android has struggled with podcasts (they don’t call ’em “Droidcasts,” after all), but Pocket Casts is here to help.
 This highly customizable app is great for chilling out with an episode of your favorite casts, and it can also sync among different devices so that you can pick up right where you left off.
 Time to start listening.

-With its huge inventory of music, Spotify has become a mainstay for free, legal music streaming.
+With its huge inventory of music, Spotify has become a mainstay for free, legal music playing.
 You can shuffle through smartly selected songs, find your favorite albums, or explore one of the service’s excellent playlists.
 Close ties with artists means that new tracks are sometimes available the same day they hit the shelves in record shops.
 Those still exist, right?

 Last, but certainly not least on our list is Zedge.
 This is a wallpapers, ringtones, notification tones, and alarm tones app that gives you an unbelievable number of options to customize the most basic parts of your device.
 On top of having an exhaustive collection of things, Zedge also promotes various items during holiday seasons making it easy to theme your phone up for Christmas, Halloween, and other holidays.
 It’s not the most perfect app and the advertisements are very irritating.
 On top of that, their wallpaper selections may not be great for higher resolution displays (you can find better ones here).
 However, if you can get passed that, you’re looking at one of the last really good ringtone Android apps out there.